metio/terraform-provider-k8s/docs/data-sources/beegfs_csi_netapp_com_beegfs_driver_v1_manifest.md

 Optional:

-- `controller_beegfs` (Attributes) The resource specifications for the beegfs container of the BeeGFS driver controller pod.The default values for requests are (cpu: 100m, memory: 16Mi).The default values for limits are (cpu: None, memory: 256Mi). (see [below for nested schema](#nestedatt--spec--container_resource_overrides--controller_beegfs))
+- `controller_beegfs` (Attributes) The resource specifications for the beegfs container of the BeeGFS driver controller pod.
+The default values for requests are (cpu: 100m, memory: 16Mi).
+The default values for limits are (cpu: None, memory: 256Mi). (see [below for nested schema](#nestedatt--spec--container_resource_overrides--controller_beegfs))
-- `controller_csi_provisioner` (Attributes) The resource specifications for the csi-provisioner container of the BeeGFS driver controller pod.The default values for requests are (cpu: 80m, memory: 24Mi)The default values for limits are (cpu: None, memory 256Mi) (see [below for nested schema](#nestedatt--spec--container_resource_overrides--controller_csi_provisioner))
+- `controller_csi_provisioner` (Attributes) The resource specifications for the csi-provisioner container of the BeeGFS driver controller pod.
+The default values for requests are (cpu: 80m, memory: 24Mi) The default values for limits are (cpu: None, memory 256Mi) (see [below for nested schema](#nestedatt--spec--container_resource_overrides--controller_csi_provisioner))
-- `node_beegfs` (Attributes) The resource specifications for the beegfs container of the BeeGFS driver node pod.The default values for requests are (cpu: 100m, memory: 20Mi)The default values for limits are (cpu: None, memory: 128Mi) (see [below for nested schema](#nestedatt--spec--container_resource_overrides--node_beegfs))
+- `node_beegfs` (Attributes) The resource specifications for the beegfs container of the BeeGFS driver node pod.
+The default values for requests are (cpu: 100m, memory: 20Mi) The default values for limits are (cpu: None, memory: 128Mi) (see [below for nested schema](#nestedatt--spec--container_resource_overrides--node_beegfs))
-- `node_driver_registrar` (Attributes) The resource specifications for the node-driver-registrar container of the BeeGFS driver node pod.The default values for requests are (cpu: 80m, memory: 10Mi)The default values for limits are (cpu: None, memory 128Mi) (see [below for nested schema](#nestedatt--spec--container_resource_overrides--node_driver_registrar))
+- `node_driver_registrar` (Attributes) The resource specifications for the node-driver-registrar container of the BeeGFS driver node pod.
+The default values for requests are (cpu: 80m, memory: 10Mi) The default values for limits are (cpu: None, memory 128Mi) (see [below for nested schema](#nestedatt--spec--container_resource_overrides--node_driver_registrar))
-- `node_liveness_probe` (Attributes) The resource specifications for the liveness-probe container of the BeeGFS driver node pod.The default values for requests are (cpu: 60m, memory: 20Mi)The default values for limits are (cpu: None, memory: 128Mi) (see [below for nested schema](#nestedatt--spec--container_resource_overrides--node_liveness_probe))
+- `node_liveness_probe` (Attributes) The resource specifications for the liveness-probe container of the BeeGFS driver node pod.
+The default values for requests are (cpu: 60m, memory: 20Mi) The default values for limits are (cpu: None, memory: 128Mi) (see [below for nested schema](#nestedatt--spec--container_resource_overrides--node_liveness_probe))

 <a id="nestedatt--spec--container_resource_overrides--controller_beegfs"></a>
 ### Nested Schema for `spec.container_resource_overrides.controller_beegfs`

 Optional:

-- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
 It can only be set for containers. (see [below for nested schema](#nestedatt--spec--container_resource_overrides--controller_beegfs--claims))
-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
-- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
-Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 <a id="nestedatt--spec--container_resource_overrides--controller_beegfs--claims"></a>
 ### Nested Schema for `spec.container_resource_overrides.controller_beegfs.claims`

 Required:

-- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
-It makes that resource availableinside a container.
+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.